Mount Royal, Quebec: Municipal council

 Mayor Peter J. Malouf was elected 7 November 2021, defeating former municipal councillor Michelle Setlakwe, the first mayoral election in 16 years.
 Voter Participation was 48.7%.
 Despite the COVID pandemic, 6,779 residents voted by mail or in person.
+Malouf ran again the following elections, and won the 2025 Quebec municipal elections on Nov.
+2, 2025, where he grappled 64.00% of the 6,242 tallied votes.

 In 2020, TMR was divided from six into eight electoral districts to reflect its growing population of 22,000 residents.
 The Town mayor sits on the Agglomeration Council of Montreal.

-2021-25 Municipal Council (100% new slate of elected officials):